greschd/PhaseMap/doc/source/index.rst

 .. container:: section

-    is an algorithm for mapping phase diagrams.
-The key advantage of this algorithm is that the number of evaluations of the phase scales with the dimension of the phase boundary instead of the full phase space.

-    This is the reference implementation for this algorithm.
+    is a tool for calculating phase diagrams.
+It uses a quadtree algorithm that tracks the phase boundary.
+The key advantage of this approach is that it **scales** with the **dimension of the phase boundary** instead of the full phase space.
+This is especially important when evaluating a single point in the phase space is an expensive operation.

     .. rubric:: Please cite

     * Dominik Gresch, Mario Könz, Donjan Rodic, Alexey A. Soluyanov, Matthias Troyer *"Boundary Search Algorithm for Mapping Phase Diagrams."* [in preparation]